Marijndl/8DM20_Capita_Selecta/README.md

-# Repository for Medical Image Registration and Analysis
+## Repository for Medical Image Registration and Analysis

-This repository contains the code used to perform Atlas-based segmentation using registration with Elastix.
-This repository contains the code to perform the registrations, as well as the code used to perform the statistical analysis.
+This repository contains code for performing atlas-based segmentation using registration with Elastix.
+It includes scripts for both image registration and statistical analysis.

+This work was conducted for the course 8DM20: Capita Selecta for Medical Imaging in the Department of Biomedical Engineering at Eindhoven University of Technology.

 ## Table of Contents
 - [Authors](#authors)